-Whilst out on a rowboat with her husband, John, Louise Haloran kills him, and casts his body overboard, telling the family he left on an urgent business trip.
-Louise's main concern; she can only inherit part of his family fortune if he's still alive.
-The Halorans are a strange family; still grieving over the death of the youngest daughter, Kathleen who'd drowned in a pond when she was a young child.
+Whilst out on a rowboat with his wife Louise, John Haloran has a heart attack and dies.
+She casts his body overboard and hides his death telling the family he left on an urgent business trip.
+Louise's main concern is that she can only hope to inherit part of his family fortune if he's still alive.
+The Halorans are a strange family.
+They are still grieving over the death of the youngest daughter, Kathleen, who drowned in a pond when she was a young child.
 The family hold an annual ceremony of remembrance, on the anniversary of her death.
-But this year - with John recently deceased, someone is wielding an axe...intent on murder!
+But this year someone is wielding an ax...intent on murder.
 Written by